Information for asylum seekers and access to NGOs and UNHCR

 Regarding subsequent applications, currently, there is no information provided by the State on this procedure, including the fact that the applicant does not have the right to remain and no access to basic rights (see Subsequent Applications).

 As for information in detention, in the main detention centre and in prisons, there are leaflets available on the general rights and obligations of detainees, but no information available on the asylum procedure.
-This often leads to persons not understanding that they may have an asylum claim or how to access the asylum procedures, th ye right to apply for legal aid and/or access to remedies.
+This often leads to persons not understanding that they may have an asylum claim or how to access the asylum procedures and their right to apply for legal aid and/or access to remedies.
 According to the Refugee Law, each detained applicant should be informed immediately in writing, in a language which they either understands or reasonably are supposed to understand, the reasons for detention, judicial remedies, and the possibility of applying for free legal assistance and representation in such proceedings in accordance with the Legal Aid Law.[10]
 In practice, detainees are provided with a detention order that includes the articles of the law based on which they are detained and, in brief, the remedies available (see Detention).
 There is no justification as to the individual reasons or facts or on procedures to access the available remedies.[11]

 In late 2019, the Cyprus Refugee Council published a leaflet made available in the main detention centre that included information on detention, available remedies, legal aid, and how these can be accessed.
 It was also disseminated in 2020 and again in 2023.
 [12]